 The price of admission is about what you would pay for most collegiate baseball games.
-However, there is a $2 purchase charge per ticket regardless whether you buy them online or at the box office.
-Ticket prices are $10/$12 for reserved adult seats behind home plate, $8/$9 for reserved child/senior.
-General admission adult behind the dugouts are $8/$10, GA child/senior $6/$7.
+However, there is a $2 purchase charge per ticket regardless of whether you buy them online or at the box office.
+Ticket prices are $10/$12 for reserved adult seats behind home plate and $8/$9 for reserved child/senior.
+General admission adults behind the dugouts are $8/$10, GA child/senior $6/$7.

 To be honest, the extras here aren’t much at all.
 There isn’t a video board that gives fans replays or in game stats.
 However, you will find along the right field wall tributes noted in blue to the years LMU teams that made NCAA playoff appearances, with the 1986 College World Series highlighted in red.

 Where the score gets a bump is the sight of The Mikos Blue Monster.
-Yes folks, The Blue Monster is a replica to that famous Green Monster, or MON-STAH, in Boston’s Fenway Park.
-The Monster is a gift from LMU alum Paul Mikos, complete with a manual scoreboard and an out of town scoreboard, just like its Green cousin in Boston.
+Yes, folks, The Blue Monster is a replica of that famous Green Monster, or MON-STAH, in Boston’s Fenway Park.
+The Monster is a gift from LMU alum Paul Mikos, complete with a manual scoreboard and an out-of-town scoreboard, just like its Green cousin in Boston.

 Oh yeah, in case I forgot to mention, if you are a true baseball fan, you will want to say hi to The Blue Monster.